Ernyoke/certified-gcp-cloud-engineer/01-fundamentals/big-data-and-ml.md

     - Cloud Dataproc (managed Hadoop):
         - Is an open-source framework for big data
         - It is based on the map-reduce programming model
-        - Dataproc is a fast and easy managed way to run Hadoop, Spark, Hive and Pig on GPC
+        - Dataproc is a fast and easy managed way to run Hadoop, Spark, Hive and Pig on GCP
         - A cluster can be created in 90 seconds or less
         - We can scale up and down jobs on the fly
         - We pay only for hardware resources used during the life of the cluster (billing is done down to second)